| Click for syllabus.

 Who is this course for?
 Individuals who write, prioritize, consume or dream about requirements and user stories.

 What is the price?
-Our public training courses are $995 each and include the certification exam.
-If you attend multiple courses during the same event, you receive a discount: $1695 for two courses; $2295 for three courses.
-So, purchase Foundations, which is a prerequisite, and Focus, where you’ll learn how to create the product plans that Build teaches you to execute on, and save $690.
+Our public training courses are $1195 each and include the certification exam.
+If you attend multiple courses during the same event, each subsequent course is just $795, a 33% savings.
+So, purchase Foundations, which is a prerequisite, and Focus, where you’ll learn how to create the product plans that Build teaches you to execute on, and save $800.

 What People Are Saying About Pragmatic Marketing